 Because the financial burden on property owners often causes them to turn a blind eye to non-essential costs such as proper air testing.

 Even further, landlords are not as quick to respond to complaints.
 We’re talking about a flooded basement, a leaky pipe or an area of visible mold growth.
 If these property owners are working just to pay the mortgage on the building, they are more likely to ignore tenants’ requests that do not seem to carry the same financial significance as skimping on bills.
 Renters, in turn, are tentative to request assistance with what seem to be less timely concerns.
 Living with a water mark on the bedroom ceiling, or mold growth in the bathroom, for example, present far fewer immediate consequences than complaining to the point of eviction.
 Landlords’ financial frugality in the current market, then, creates hesitant tenants who become sick from breathing poor indoor air.

 The problem is that there is no bad guy in this scenario.
-The property owner wants to accommodate his renters but cannot afford to do so and the tenant wants an environmentally sound living or work area but does not want to risk eviction based on persistent requests.
+The property owner wants to accommodate his renters but cannot afford to do so.
+And the tenant wants an environmentally sound living or work area.
+But he/she does not want to risk eviction based on persistent requests.